 International Trade, Intellectual Property Rights, & Public Health

 Professor Jayashree Watal

 LL.M Seminar 708 (cross-listed) | 2 credit hours

 This course will cover the interface between the intellectual property rights, international trade and public health, focusing in particular on the WTO TRIPS Agreement and subsequent agreements.
 It will provide an introduction to the law and economics relating to this subject, and cover the provisions of the TRIPS Agreement relevant to public health, including disputes settled in the WTO, such as the India mailbox and the Canada regulatory exception cases.
-It will examine the background, content and implications of the Doha Declaration on the TRIPS Agreement and Public Health and of the subsequent decisions at the WTO implementing compulsory licences for exports.
+It will examine the background, content and implications of the Doha Declaration on the TRIPS Agreement and Public Health and of the subsequent decisions at the WTO implementing compulsory licenses for exports.
 It will also discuss the relevance of bilateral or regional free trade area agreements to the subject.

-Recommended: coursework in International Trade, Intellectual Property Rights, or Public Health
+Recommended: coursework in International Trade, Intellectual Property Rights, or Public Health.

 This class will meet on the following Fall 2016 dates: 9/10, 9/11, 9/17, and 9/18.

 ATTENDANCE IS MANDATORY AT ALL CLASS SESSIONS.
 All enrolled and waitlisted students must be in attendance at the start of the first class session in order to be eligible for a seat in the class and must attend each class session in its entirety.